 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 We detected a material misstatement as a result of our audit procedures that was corrected by management.
-The material adjustment made was a result of providing client assistance as the client knew the adjustment was necessary but requested our assistance.
+The material adjustment made was a result of providing client assistance as the client knew the adjustment was necessary but requested our assistance in reclassifying grant revenue.